-Carlos is a registered Professional Engineer (PE) in the State of California in the United States and a Leadership in Energy and Environmental Design Accredited Professional (LEED AP).
-He is also a Chartered Engineer Member of the Institution of Civil Engineers in the UK.
-Carlos has experience as an independent consultant and has worked for civil engineering design firms, the humanitarian sector and the insurance sector (catastrophe modelling).
-He also provides structural engineering expertise to the European Union Civil Protection Mechanism and has deployment experience as a technical expert following damaging earthquakes, including Mexico in 2017 and Ecuador in 2016.
+Carlos is a registered Professional Engineer (PE) in the State of California in the US and a Leadership in Energy and Environmental Design Accredited Professional (LEED AP).
+He is also a Chartered Engineer (CEng) Member of the Institution of Civil Engineers in the UK.
+Carlos has experience as an independent consultant and has worked for civil engineering design firms, the humanitarian sector and the insurance and reinsurance sectors.
+He also provides structural engineering expertise to the European Union and the United Nations and has deployment experience as a technical expert following damaging earthquakes, including Mexico in 2017 and Ecuador in 2016.